marl/openl3/docs/tutorial.rst

 By default, OpenL3 extracts embeddings with a model that:

-* Is trained on AudioSet videos containing mostly musical performances.
+* Is trained on AudioSet videos containing mostly musical performances
 * Uses a mel-spectrogram time-frequency representation with 128 bands
-* Returns an embedding of dimensionality 6144
+* Returns an embedding of dimensionality 6144 for each embedding frame

-These options defaults can be changed via the following optional parameters:
+These defaults can be changed via the following optional parameters:

 * content_type: "env", "music" (default)
 * input_repr: "linear", "mel128" (default), "mel256"